-Everything else being the same, most people will pick their credit card from the category of credit card.
-They provide more choices and flexibility than charge cards, when selecting a card and making use of it.
+Everything else being the same, most people will pick their credit card from the category of a credit card.
+They provide more choices and flexibility than charge cards when selecting a card and making use of it.

 If you’re looking for an account for a large quantity of expenditure, you should pay the balance off and take advantage of the travel perks that are built into the card and perks, a credit card may be ideal for you.